Semicocycle discontinuities for substitutions and reverse-reading automata: Introduction

 \section{Introduction}

 Automatic sequences are codings of constant length-$\ell$ substitutional fixed points.
 The latter generate discrete dynamical systems whose study is ubiquitous in the literature.
-Cobham \cite{Cobham} showed that an equivalent definition of an automatic sequence is that it is a sequence generated by a {\em finite automaton with output}.
-To generate $u_n$, the $n$-th entry of the sequence, one feeds the base-$\ell$ expansion $(n)_\ell$ of $n$ into the automaton, to arrive at a final state, and $u_n$ is the coding (``output") of the final state.
-One has to set the order of reading of $(n)_\ell$, i.e., whether one reads starting with the most significant digit, in which case the reading is called {\em direct}, or starting with the least significant digit, in which case the reading is {\em reverse}.
-A fixed automatic sequence can be generated in either direct or reverse reading, but the generating automata will be different.
+Cobham \cite{Cobham} showed that an equivalent definition of an automatic sequence is that it is a sequence generated by a {\em finite automaton with output} (Definition \ref{DFA, DFAO}).
+To generate $u_n$, the $n$-th entry of the sequence, one feeds the base-$\ell$ expansion $(n)_\ell$ of $n$ into the automaton, to arrive at a final state, and $u_n$ is the coding, or output, of the final state.
+One has to set the order of reading of $(n)_\ell$, i.e., whether one reads starting with the most significant digit, in which case the reading is called {\em direct}, or starting with the least significant digit, in which case the reading is called {\em reverse}.
+A fixed automatic sequence can be generated in either direct or reverse reading, but in general, generating automata will be different.
+See Section \ref{sec:preliminaries} for definitions and background.

 The relevance of the (minimal) direct-reading automaton in dynamics has long been understood.
 Indeed, Cobham's proof tells us that we can define this automaton directly in terms of the substitution rule.
-Furthermore, this direct-reading automaton also enables us to locate the irregular fibres of the maximal equicontinuous factor \cite{CQY}, and this is useful as these fibres often drive the interesting dynamics in the shift.
+Furthermore, this direct-reading automaton also enables us to locate the irregular fibres of the maximal equicontinuous factor \cite{CQY}, and this is useful as these fibres drive the interesting dynamics in the shift.
 Cobham defined automatic sequences in terms of direct reading automata, and he did not consider reverse-reading automata.
 Eilenberg identified that reverse-reading automata gave information about the {\em $\ell$-kernel} of a sequence $\bfu$, that is, the set of all subsequences of $\bfu$ whose indices run along an arithmetic progression and such that its difference is a power of $\ell$.
-Furthermore, the cardinality of the $\ell$-kernel is also the size of a minimal automaton that generates $\bfu$ in reverse reading.
-The reverse-reading automaton has been used extensively to generate algebraic characterisations of automatic sequences, in particular when their entries belong to a field or even a ring.
+Furthermore, the cardinality of the $\ell$-kernel is also the size of a minimal automaton that generates $\bfu$ in reverse reading (Theorem \ref{Eilenberg}).
+The reverse-reading automaton has been used extensively to generate algebraic characterisations of automatic sequences, in particular when their entries belong to a field, \cite{Christol} or even sometimes a ring \cite{Denef-Lipshitz}.
 However there has been little or no use of the reverse-reading automaton in dynamics.